jenni/obooks/README.md

 # Usage

-You need to hold an active account in [O'Reilly](https://www.oreilly.com/) to be able to download books.
+You need to hold an active account in [O'Reilly](https://www.oreilly.com/) | Safaribooks to be able to download books.

     $ obooks -b "9781260440249" -e "your@email.es" -p "yourEmailPassword"

-Your eBooks will be stored in a `books` folder within the cloned project.
+The downloaded books will be stored in a folder called `obooks` in your home directory.

 After the first successful login/book download through **obooks**, a `session.json` file containing auth cookies will be written in the root of the project.
 Any future downloads will not require email or password in the command.